 Rainstorms are the best when you can stay home.

 So when I mentioned the ingredients earlier, you will have seen butter among them.
 Dairy/animal products that I buy are organic and grass fed, when available.
-It’s important to me for many reasons, like these, and makes my Oatmeal Chocolate Chip Cookies a much better alternative to the store bought, chemical variety.
+It’s important to m and makes my Oatmeal Chocolate Chip Cookies a much better alternative to the store bought, chemical variety.
 Blech.

 If you feel like cookies, go for these.